Free-Living Amebae Infections

 Naegleria fowleri causes an infection in people that quickly becomes a worse and usually deadly brain infection called primary amebic meningoencephalitis (PAM).
 It usually occurs in young, healthy people who spent time in warm untreated recreational water, like a lake.
 This ameba enters the body when water with the ameba is forced up the nose or enters the sinuses.
 Rarely, people have become infected after using contaminated tap water to rinse their sinuses.
 Treatment can help when the disease is found early.
 Read more on the DHS PAM webpage.

 See a doctor if you suspect you have, or a family member has, an FLA infection.
 Special medications are available to help treat FLA infections.
-Work with your doctor to decide on the best treatment for you.

 To prevent Acanthamoeba keratitis, use good hygiene for contact lens care and use.
 See specific recommendations on the DHS Acanthamoeba keratitis webpage.

 It can be hard to prevent other types of FLA infections because the ameba are present almost anywhere.
 Using safe water when rinsing your sinuses is important.
 Keeping water from going up the nose is the best way to prevent Naegleria fowleri infections.
-Read more about how to prevent Naegleria fowleri infections on the DHS PAM webpage.

-Provider Information
+Provider information

 FLA infections are Category II reportable conditions in Wisconsin (except for PAM/Naegleria fowleri infection, which is Category I).

-Wisconsin case reporting and public health follow-up guidelines:
+Wisconsin case reporting and public health follow-up guidelines

-Last revised January 9, 2024
+Last revised November 6, 2024